 The orthopedic program provides care to all patients admitted secondary to musculoskeletal dysfunction resulting in decreased functional ability.
 Patients present post surgically or following traumatic injury to the musculoskeletal system and require the level of care provided by an acute rehabilitation hospital.

 The Orthopedic Team is committed to ensuring that each individual’s needs are addressed by:

 Cultural and religious needs are respected for each patient by the entire team.
 Accommodations to the patient’s schedule, dietary needs and requests, and the provision of appropriate equipment are provided to enhance the patient’s experience and support full participation in the rehabilitation program.
 All staff members participate in annual cultural diversity and sensitivity training.

-The Orthopedic Program serves patient populations from adolescence through geriatric.
-Over the past two years, the ages for the persons served has ranged from 19 to 101.
+For all programs, the age range will be 16 years old through the lifespan.
+However, referrals for patients younger than 16 years old will be considered on a case-by-case basis.
+In 2021, the ages for the persons served ranged from 17 to 98.
 Diagnoses of patients served include Unilateral and Bilateral Total Joint Arthroplasty, Uni-compartmental Knee Replacement and Hip Resurfacing, Lower Extremity Fracture with or without Fixation, Multiple Trauma, and Spinal Surgery.